Note: if you are a student in Anthropology, History of Art and Architecture, or Physics, please use the pilot online form.

-Students may apply for non-resident status in three categories:
+Students in all other departments may apply for non-resident status using the forms below:

 Traveling scholar (PDF)

 For students away from the Boston area who are engaged primarily in their degree work.

 Studying at Another Harvard School (PDF)

 For students who will be registered and studying full-time at another Harvard school.

 *Please note: Adobe Acrobat Reader is required for viewing of the application.
 You may download Acrobat Reader from the Adobe Web site .